yogeshmasaistudent/Event_loop-/README.md

 makes total sense.

 ---
-🎬 SLIDE 11 — Why setTimeout(0) Is NOT Instant
+🌟 Why setTimeout(0) Is NOT Instant
 ---
 **Some students ask:
   Sir, if I write setTimeout with 0 milliseconds, why doesn’t it run immediately?’**